William Timmons

 William Richardson Timmons IV (born April 30, 1984) is an American politician, prosecutor, and Air Force officer serving as the U.S. representative for since 2019.
 His district is in the heart of the Upstate and includes Greenville, Spartanburg, and most of their suburbs.
-A member of the Republican Party, Timmons served as a South Carolina state senator from 2016 to 2018.
+Previously, Timmons served as a South Carolina state senator from 2016 to 2018.
+He is a member of the Republican Party.

 Timmons is a member of the House Oversight Committee's 2025 Subcommittee on Delivering on Government Efficiency, to support the associated Department of Government Efficiency.

 Early life and education

 In high school at Christ Church Episcopal School, Timmons was the 2001 South Carolina Player of the Year in tennis and won an individual state title in 2002.

 A native of Greenville, Timmons attended George Washington University's Elliott School of International Affairs, where he earned a degree in international affairs and political science.
 While enrolled, Timmons played Division I tennis.
 He received a partial scholarship all four years.

 Timmons earned a Juris Doctor and a master's degree in international studies from the University of South Carolina.
 He also earned a Master of Science degree in Cybersecurity Risk and Strategy from NYU.